Holland Harbour Productions BV Zomerhofstraat 60 / 3012CM Rotterdam

 Holland Harbour is a Dutch independent film & tv production company established in Rotterdam in 2000 by producers Nadadja Kemper & Rob Vermeulen.
 The company develops and produces drama series, feature films, documentaries and

 animated entertainment.
 Collaborating in various international partnerships, Holland Harbour focusses on great films and series targeted on an international audience; original stories that are entertaining, that challenge, provoke and inspire.

 ‘Vanished' was a successful dramaseries that was sold worldwide.
-Our feature 'Last Conversation', won awards and nominations at various international film festivals, and had a roaring review in Variety.
+Our feature 'Last Conversation', won awards and nominations at various acclaimed intl film festivals, and had a roaring review in Variety.
 In 2010 we co-produced with Zentropa, Academy

 Award nominated director Christian Christiansens' thriller 'ID:A'.
-This summer 'The Legend of Longwood’will have its
+'The Legend of Longwood'; a magical family adventure

-When 12-year old Mickey Miller moves from New York to Ireland, she soon discovers a link between herself and the 300-year-old legend of the mysterious Black Knight, whose ghost regularly haunts the sleepy
+When 12-year old Mickey Miller moves from New York to Ireland, she soon discovers a link between herself and the 300-year-old legend of the mysterious Black Knight, whose ghost regularly haunts a sleepy

 Irish village called Longwood.
 With the help of her friend Sean, Mickey sets out to save a precious herd of